thaitruong-lab/data-project/Python mini project - get Pick list FIFO, LIFO/README.md

 # Python mini project

-This is my small project which I using python so solve an online challenge
+This is my mini project which I using python so solve an online challenge

 The challenger requests to:
 - Create pick list from stock data; and a sales orders data which may includes 4 types of pick method [FIFO, LIFO, FEFO, by EXP date]